Krishnendu72/Hangman-Game-using-Python/README.md

 Arguments: word (string), correct (set of characters), attempts (integer)
 Returns: Tuple containing a boolean (game over status) and a message (string)

-##### hangman_game():
+##### class Hangman :

 This function contains the main game loop.
 It initializes the game state, manages player input, updates the game state based on guesses, and checks for game over conditions.
-It prints the current state of the game and prompts the player for guesses until the game is over.
+It prints the current state of the game and get the input from the player using the buttons.
-No arguments or return values

 ##### main():

 This function is the entry point of the program.
-It prints a welcome message and starts the Hangman game by calling the hangman_game function.
+It starts the Hangman game by calling the Hangman class.
-No arguments or return values

 #### Design Choices:

+Class : Class is used to initalize the GUI and also for the flow of events.

 Word List: A small set of words is hardcoded in the hangman_game function.
 This choice was made for simplicity and ease of testing.
 In a more advanced version, the word list could be externalized or expanded.

 Set Data Structure: Sets are used to track correct and incorrect guesses.
 This choice provides efficient lookups and ensures that each letter is only stored once, avoiding duplicate guesses.

-Game Loop: The main game loop is designed to continue until the player either guesses the word correctly or runs out of attempts.
-The game state is updated and displayed to the player after each guess.